ShapeOfMatter/The-Direct-Monetization-Network/_proposal/02_overview.markdown

 We anticipate a distinction between the {% include link s=site.data.glossary.client %} (typically a web-browser, possibly with a plugin) and a remote {% include link s=site.data.glossary.wallet %} which will allow persistence of user-data between clients and devices.

 ### Producer tools:
-Different {% include link s=site.data.glossary.host c="Hosts" %}s will have different needs.
+Different {% include link s=site.data.glossary.host c="Hosts" %} will have different needs.
 Typically there will be a server plugin, designated servlet, or specialized CDN, that will inspect requests for receipts, validate the receipts, and forward them to their respective Notaries for disbursement.